Mental Health Coverage Across Canadian Provinces: What Is Covered and What Is Not

 Frequently Asked Questions

-OHIP does not cover sessions with a private psychologist or registered counsellor.
-It covers psychiatric services billed by a licensed psychiatrist.
-Ontario does fund a free Structured Psychotherapy programme for anxiety and depression that offers CBT through a referral, but wait times apply.
+No. OHIP does not cover sessions with a private psychologist or registered counsellor.
+OHIP covers psychiatric services delivered by a physician or psychiatrist.
+Ontario does offer some free structured psychotherapy through the iCBT programme, but access depends on referral and availability in your region.

 Published By